-Assets other than Infrastructure, Community Assets, and Assets Under Construction have been included in the Balance Sheet at their fair value.
+Land and Building assets and Vehicles, Plant, Furniture and Equipment assets have been included in the Balance Sheet at their current value.
 The valuation of the farms estate, included within the Land and Building figures, is based on a discounted cash flow of future rental income and capital receipts.
-Assets identified as surplus to requirements are also measured at fair value based on highest and best use.
+Assets identified as surplus to requirements are measured at fair value based on highest and best use.
 Assets that are subject to part disposals are revalued in the year of disposal.

-Assets held at fair value are split into land and building components, with the building element further subdivided in order to be depreciated over appropriate estimated useful lives.
+Assets held at current or fair value are split into land and building components, with the building element further subdivided in order to be depreciated over appropriate estimated useful lives.
 The four building components used are Roof, Structure, Machinery and Equipment, and Externals.
-All assets measured at fair value within the Council's property portfolio were split into their respective components in 2010/11; all of these assets and any new asset additions have now been revalued and depreciated on this basis using updated useful lives.
-Therefore the Council's Balance Sheet now reflects the full impact of asset componentisation.